On the complete classification of the unitary N=2 minimal superconformal field theories: Analysis of the Simple Current Invariants

 \subsubsection{Simple Current Invariant Classification}

-These counting results coupled with the explicit orbifolds given by Schellekens and Kreuzer~\cite{Kreuzer1994} can be summarised in the following theorem: \begin{thm} Denote $k+2=\overline{k}$.
-Then every simple current $N=2$ unitary minimal partition function at level $k$ is realised via an orbifold (possibly with discrete torsion) of the diagonal partition function by a subgroup of the effective centre
+These counting results coupled with the explicit orbifolds given by Schellekens and Kreuzer~\cite{Kreuzer1994} can be summarised in the following theorem: \begin{theorem} Every simple current $N=2$ unitary minimal partition function at level $k$ is realised via an orbifold (possibly with discrete torsion) of the diagonal partition function by a subgroup of the effective centre